shyamgarud-mobile/pint-this/README.md

 # Pint This - Installation & Usage Guide

-A VS Code extension that adds a convenient right-click option to run Laravel Pint on your PHP files with just two simple steps.
+A VS Code extension that adds a convenient right-click option to run Laravel Pint on your PHP files.
+Format single files or multiple files at once with just a few clicks!

+## Features

+✨ **Right-click on file tabs** - Quick access from any open PHP file
+✨ **Right-click in Explorer** - Format files directly from the file explorer
+✨ **Multiple file selection** - Select and format multiple PHP files at once
+✨ **Progress notifications** - See real-time progress when formatting multiple files
+✨ **Smart filtering** - Automatically filters to PHP files only when multiple files are selected

 ## Prerequisites